Mehraty/Tennis_project_teamwork/README.md

 # Tennis Match Data Analysis — Bootcamp Project

-A data analysis bootcamp project: cleaning and analyzing a raw tennis match dataset (season 2024), then answering a set of analytical questions about players, matches, and betting/fan behavior.
+A data analysis bootcamp project: cleaning and analyzing a raw tennis match dataset, then answering a set of analytical questions about players, matches, and betting/fan behavior.

 ## Team

-Three-person team, working on separate branches (`name1`, `name2`, `name3` — rename to actual usernames) and merging into `main` via Pull Requests.
+A three-person team worked on separate branches (`@YasamanAghaei`, `@mehraty`, `name3`);
+you can view each person's code in the respective branches.

 ## ⚠️ About the dataset

-**The dataset used in this project is private and is NOT included in this repository.** All data files (`*.parquet`, `*.csv`, and the working folders `data/`, `tennis_project/`, `cleaned_Yasi/`) are excluded via `.gitignore`.
-To run this project's code, each team member must obtain the dataset separately (from the bootcamp/course source) and place it locally according to the folder structure below — it will never be pushed to this repository.
+The dataset used in this project is private and is not included in this repository.
+All data files (`*.parquet`, `*.csv`) have been excluded via the `.gitignore` file.
+Due to the private nature of the data and out of respect for the database creator's privacy, the dataset file will not be made available here, in accordance with their request.

 The dataset consists of 15 parquet tables linked by `match_id`, covering match results, player info, set scores, tournament/venue